Daniel-KM/Omeka-S-module-IiifServer/README.md

 TODO / Bugs
 -----------

+- [x] Implements ArrayObject to all classes to simplify events.
-- [ ] Implements ArrayObject to all classes to simplify events.
+- [ ] Implements ArrayObject to all classes to simplify events for Iiif v2.
+- [x] Use only arrays, not standard objects.
+- [ ] Type of manifest: Use a list of classes or templates to determine the 3D files.
+- [x] Type of manifest: Include pdf as rendering.
+- [ ] Structure: Clarify names of canvases and referenced canvas in the table of contents and list of items.
+- [ ] Structure: Implements recursive ranges in structures for IIIF v2.
+- [ ] Structure: Normalize the format of the structure: csv? ini? yaml? xml?
+Provide an automatic upgrade too.
+- [ ] Structure: Convert structure v3 to v2 and vice-versa.
+- [x] Structure: Fully support alphanumeric name for canvas id.
+- [ ] Structure: Support translation of structure (use the language of the value?).
+- [ ] Structure: Full support of named canvases.
+- [ ] Use the option "no storage" for url of a media for external server.
+- [ ] Manage url prefix.
 - [ ] When a item set contains non image items, the left panel with the index is displayed only when the first item contains an image (UV).
-- [ ] Use the option "no storage" for url of a media for external server.
 - [ ] Job to update data of [IIIF Image].
-- [ ] Use only arrays, not standard objects.
-- [ ] Manage url prefix.
-- [ ] Implements recursive ranges in structures for IIIF v2.
-- [ ] Normalize the format of the structure: csv? ini? yaml? xml?
-Provide an automatic upgrade too.
-- [ ] Convert structure v3 to v2 and vice-versa.
-- [x] Fully support alphanumeric name for canvas id.
-- [ ] Support translation of structure (use the language of the value?).
-- [ ] Full support of named canvases.
-- [ ] Use a list of classes or templates to determine the 3D files.
-- [ ] Create a table to cache big iiif manifests (useless for image info.json).
+- [x] Create a way to cache big iiif manifests (useless for image info.json).
 - [ ] Always return a thumbnail in iiif v3.
 - [ ] Include thumbnails in canvas to avoid fetching info.json (so cache whole manifest).
-- [ ] Include pdf as rendering.
-- [ ] Check if multiple roots is working for structures in iiif v3.
+- [x] Check if multiple roots is working for structures in iiif v3. (yes, as multiple structures).
-- [ ] Store dimensions on item/media save.
+- [x] Store dimensions on item/media save.
 - [ ] Create a plugin MediaData that will merge MediaDimension, ImageSize, and allows to get media type.
+- [ ] Clarify option for home page with "default site", that may not be a site of the item.

 See module [Image Server].